CutlerSheridan/calculator/README.md

 Click on numbers.
 Click on operators.
 Get results.

 ### NEXT STEPS
-- put icon on dark mode button
+- settle on dark mode's hover color
-- add dark mode toggleability
+- make dark mode button read clicks on icon
 - adjust length of result screen so errors can display
 - make buttons press when you use keyboard
 - decide what to do on focus for accessibility